bocchilorenzo/text-summarizer/README.md

 TF-IDF text summarizer based on the code at https://github.com/holydrinker/text-summarizer/ and the paper [Centroid-based Text Summarization through Compositionality of Word Embeddings](www.aclweb.org/anthology/W/W17/W17-1003.pdf) by Gaetano Rossiello, Pierpaolo Basile and Giovanni Semeraro.

-The code was adapted to use a compressed fastText model instead of the original Word2Vec model to be used in an environment with limited resources.
+The code was adapted to allow for the use of either a Word2Vec model or a compressed fastText model to be used in an environment with limited resources.

 ## How to use
 Clone the repository, and install the requirements: